NthnMgns/acceleration-speed-profiling/README.md

 ## Installation Instructions

 1. Clone this repository to your local machine.
-2. Install the required dependencies using the command: `pip install -r requirements.txt`.
+2. Install the required dependencies using the command: `pip install -r requirements.txt`
-3. Run the main code using the command: `python main.py -i your_session.csv`.
+3. Run the main code using the command: `python main.py -s -k`

 ## Usage